ftaisdeal/python_slide_show/README.md

 To pause the slide show, press the space bar.

 To move forward or backward one image, use the left or right arrow.

-Each image is resized such that it fills the screen either vertically or hozizontally, depending on the aspect ratio of the image.

 Features:
 1. Specify a directory